DARoSLab/cear/_pages/Home.md

 <div class="caption">
     EAGER Benchmark Data
 </div>

-- Acquired using a comprehensive, hardware-synchronized sensor suite mounted on a mini-cheetah-legged robot.
-The suite includes an event stereo camera, a conventional stereo camera, an RGB-D sensor, a LiDAR, IMU, and joint angle sensors.
+- We present the first dataset that provides a comprehensive collection of sensor data from an agile quadruped robot, including inputs from an event camera, RGB-D camera, IMU, LiDAR, and joint encoders.

-- Encompassing a broad range of motion dynamics, environmental complexities, illumination conditions, and control algorithms.
+- We provide data across 31 distinct environments, within each of which we captured data under varying lighting conditions and through diverse robotic locomotion gaits.

-- Providing accurate ground truth indoor pose information.
+- We offer 6 DoF ground-truth poses from a motion capture system or an advanced SLAM algorithm, complemented with precise intrinsic, extrinsic, and temporal synchronization parameters.